spacetimeengineer/mupy/README.md

 # About

-μpy or mupy is a shorthand for python manufacturing utility and reffers to a new system development technology implemented in the form of a python pip installable package.
-The μpy package essentially proposes to the open source community in the form of a powerful tool a model for building almost anything.
+μpy or mupy is a shorthand for python manufacturing utility and reffers to a new technology implemented in the form of a python pip installable package.

 ##Note from the developer